York University: Study abroad programs

+As of October 4, 2024, York University officially announced a partnership with the Toronto Raptors.
+This partnership aims to provide students with the opportunities and career development resources in sports, entertainment, and media.

 Student life

 Colleges and residences

 York has nine undergraduate residential colleges:

 Student unions and organizations

 York University is home to over 350 student clubs.
 A number of larger student organizations are supported by student levy fees.
-These include the local chapters of the social justice group OPIRG, and Regenesis, an environmental organization on campus that runs farmers' markets at the Keele and Glendon campuses, a free store, a community bike centre and an borrowing centre.
+These include the local chapters of the social justice group OPIRG, and Regenesis, an environmental organization on campus that runs farmers' markets at the Keele and Glendon campuses, a free store, a community bike centre and a borrowing centre.

 The Village at York University

 The Village at York University off-campus student housing area has become a popular area of accommodation for many upper-year and post-graduate students, and the area has had a large amount of attention particularly for large parties hosted by students, including the annual Battle of the Village kegger held in March.
 There have also been many reports of the level of noise pollution from late-night parties from students living in the area.
 Safety has also been a pressing issue.